 This wristband serves as a reminder to the wearer and a conversation starter for those who see it and is the perfect accompaniment to any series on prayer in your youth group.

-Provided in this curriculum are five lessons on prayer for your junior high or high school student.
-Each lesson contains two-three different activities and could be practiced in your weekly programming, small groups, or in different stations during a night of prayer.
+Provided in this curriculum are five lessons on prayer for your junior high students.
+Each lesson contains two or three different activities and could be practiced in your weekly programming, in small groups, or in different stations during a night of prayer.
 Also, included is a series of short “bumper” videos called “Howie Pray.”
-Each one gives a different tip on prayer.
+Each one gives a silly different tip on prayer.
 This is all brought to you by Believe.

-With is a four-week curriculum (with bonus fifth-week option) that was made by Believe to help your students understand that they were created to be in relationship with God and with others.
+With is a four-week curriculum (with a bonus fifth-week option) that was made by Believe to help your junior high students understand that they were created to be in a relationship with God and with others.

-With includes four lessons, three "Institute For Loneliness" videos, a worksheet, and other graphics to make it your own.
+"With" includes four lessons, three "Institute For Loneliness" videos, a worksheet, and other graphics to make it your own.
 The optional fifth week is a celebration lesson to cap off this series.
-This lesson includes game graphics and a short video called Katie Edwards video.
-This could be used in your weekly programming or in small groups with your junior high or high school students.
+This lesson includes game graphics and a short video by Katie Edwards.
+This could be used in your weekly programming or in small groups with your junior high students.

 4 dynamic sessions that will walk your students through stories of Jesus in the book of John and show them that He is truly For All, Forever